Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Duality for discrete time random walks

 \section{Duality for discrete time random walks}

 In this section we show the main result Eq.~(\ref{mainRelation}) for discrete time random walks.
-The route taken here is completely different from the previous section, and provides a more pictorial way to understand the duality relation.
-We then extend the derivation to continuous time random walks.
+The route taken here is completely different from the previous section, and provides a more pictorial way to understand the duality relation. {\red It relies on a one-to-one mapping between the trajectories of the process and its dual.
+This mapping can be understood as a form of time-reversal symmetry, where the boundaries play a non-trivial role.} We then extend the derivation to continuous time random walks.
 We also explain briefly how the result for continuous stochastic processes derived in the previous section can be recovered as a limit of the discrete time results, although in a slightly less general form.
 Finally we show how this duality applies to a particular model of discrete time random walk connected to active particles: the persistent random walker.